saeschba/Literature/reviewing/Jain&Kaushik2022TheorPopulBiol/submission-1/TPB-D-22-00016-review-saeschbacher-2022-05-07.md

-# Review of Manuscript TPB-D-22-00016 by Simon Aeschbacher
+# Review of Manuscript TPB-D-22-00016 by Jain and Kaushik

 ## Summary
 Jain and Kaushik develop population genetic diffusion theory and derive important results on the site-frequency spectrum (SFS) in a randomly mating diploid population subject to a changing environment.
 Environmental changes are modelled as periodic variation in the population size and/or the strength of selection.
 The consequences of such variation on the shape and magnitude of the unnormalised population SFS, the sample SFS, and the expected heterozygosity are explored and mathematically described for a number of relevant limiting cases, including no, weak and strong selection in either a slowly or a rapidly changing environments.
 The most substantial results include the finding that the time-averaged SFS in a slowly changing environment with strong positive and negative selection differs strongly in shape and magnitude from the equilibrium SFS in a static environment with a comparable strength of selection.
 Another result of high interest is that, if both selection and population size vary rapidly and selection is weak, the SFS is equivalent to the equilibrium SFS in a static environment after replacement of the mean population size by an effective population size.
 As an additional strength of the manuscript, the authors early on revisit previous theory on the SFS in a static environment, thereby bridging apparent gaps in clarity and cohesiveness of previous derivations.
 The derivations and results are presented to appropriate extent and detail.
 The figures illustrate the accuracy of the exact and approximate results well and compare these to numerical results.
 The mathematics employed by the authors in parts substantially surpass my expertise to judge its correctness.
 However, all derivations and lines of argument seemed plausible and well supported by figures.
 The manuscript suffers from a few points that need clarification and a larger number of minor linguistic issues (see Major and Minor comments below).
 Fixing these issues will be no problem at all.
 I highly recommend this manuscript for publication in Theoretical Population Biology, as it provides a substantial body of novel results relevant to the target audience of the journal.

-Abbreviations to be introduced:
-- site-frequency spectrum (SFS)

 ## Major comments
 1. The distinction between "time-averaged SFS" and "equilibrium SFS" could be made more clear.
 I suggest the authors be more explicit about the contexts they refer to when they use these two terms.
 The reason is that the manuscript considers a range of scenarios in which at least one aspect of the environment (selection or demography) is dynamic, and thus in which "time-averaged" makes sense.
 On the other hand, "equilibrium" may refer to the fully constant scenario (constant population size, constant selection), but technically also to an equilibrium of a fast process relative to a slow process in those cases where a separation of time scales is assumed.
 For specific cases, see "Minor comments" below.
 2. There might be a confusion between "difference in phase" and "difference in period".
 My impression is that the assumption of "no difference in periods" between the dynamics of selection and demography is sometimes also referred to as a situation of "no difference in phase" between selection and demography.
 If I understood the formulation of the model correctly, there is no explicit parameter expressing a phase difference.
 I suggest that the authors either refrain from using "phase difference" and only write about "difference in period", or that they extend either eq.
 (3) or (4) to include "$t + \tau$" instead of $t$ on the RHS, respectively, where $\tau$ is the phase difference.
 My impression is that the former solution is more appropriate, as the latter one might complicate the scope of the current manuscript.
 However, I might be missing an obvious connection between phase and period not made explicit in the manuscript.
 3. In the Discussion I missed a paragraph on limitations and crucial assumptions of the work presented here.
 In connection with this point, I also missed a more comprehensive outlook of what future work should address next in the view of the authors.

 ## Minor comments
 I use the following abbreviations to qualify my comments:
 - **C:** Comment
 - **Q:** Question